-- At registration time, if a student is absent, tutors should enter the symbol '0' in pencil and then follow up the reason for the absence.
-The appropriate symbol can then be added once the reason for the absence is clarified; - The school's policy is to telephone parents on the first morning that a student is absent and if no notification has been received from parents.
-The School Secretary makes these calls; - Therefore, all information about absences must be given to the School Secretary immediately; - The Parents' Information Handbooks make it clear that parents are expected to telephone the school as soon as possible informing the administrative staff of their child's absence. - Tutors, HoY and the Assistant Head Pastoral, monitor attendance and the School Secretary flags up students whose attendance falls below 90%.
-Should student attendance fall below 90% the following procedure should be followed: - i) Parents are contacted and the matter is discussed to ascertain the reason for the child's absence and appropriate strategies put in place; - ii) Any suspicion of neglect or abuse is reported to the DSL.
+- The School's policy is to telephone parents on the first morning that a student is absent if no prior notification has been received from parents.
+Admin/Reception Staff make these calls; - The Parents' Information Handbook outlines parents' responsibilities which include the expectation that parents telephone the school as soon as possible informing the Admin/Reception Staff of their child's absence. - NB.
+There is a dedicated 'absence line' where parents can leave absence messages directly. - Tutors, HoYs and the Assistant Head Pastoral monitor attendance.
+Admin/Reception Staff flag up any students whose attendance falls below 90%.
+Should student attendance fall below 90% the following should be followed: - i) Parents are contacted, the matter is discussed to ascertain the reason for the child's absence and appropriate strategies put in place; - ii) Any suspicion of neglect or abuse is reported to the DSL.